anbarasupr/js/readme.txt

 Packaging and distribution is easy.

 The Goals of Modularity:
 	1. Create higher level of abstractions - (Let you think about your application in larger building blocks.
-Modules are chunks of functionality instead of individual function.)
+Modules let us think in chunks of functionality instead of individual function.)
-	2. Encapsulation - hides the implementation details
+	2. Encapsulation - Modules should define a clear public api to the consumer of the modules but it hides the implementation details
-	3. Reusability - reuse in same or across multiple app
+	3. Reusability - reuse in different parts of same application or across multiple app
 	4. Simplifed dependency management - every module will declare all other modules that are required to function properly.
-There would be a tooling support to pull all those modules only when they are needed.
+There would be a tooling support to pull all those modules together only when they are needed.
 For instance, if i create a department module which depends on a employee module, the department module should explicitly declare the dependency and my tool should pull it for me so we dont need to remember all those.
-	If we assemble a web application with lots of different inner related javascript files, then there is a pain to include all those scripts in html file with proper order.
+	If we assemble a web application with lots of different but inner related javascript files, then there is a pain to include all those scripts in html file with proper order.
-	A Correctly implemented good module system will go away this issue.
+	A Correctly implemented good module system will go away this problem.

+[ Let you think about your application in larger building blocks.
+Consider your are city planner and you given a task to create a city.
+In such case, you wouldnt want to think about every brick when we planning a new city.
+I want to think about whole buildings and how to lay them out of my city.you

+When i ask you about our application.
+Can someone tell me what is our opstation application does?
+When thinking about our application, we say our application does so many workflow activities like ...
+When i ask about our application, The first thing come to our mind is these workflow activities which are considered as the large building blocks of our application.

+These large building blocks are nothing but modules.
+Modules enables the similiar though process and let us think in chunks of functionality instead of individual function. ]

 Course Modules:
 	1. Module Patterns in ES5 - Couple of patterns to implement pure ES5 javascript without including any external libraries.